pombase/website/src/docs/status/priority-unstudied-genes.md

 Fission yeast genes are classed as "unknown" if there is no information about the broad cellular role (biological process) in which it participates (corresponding to any of the [high level GO biological process slim classes](/browse-curation/fission-yeast-bp-go-slim-terms)).
-For these, we have been unable to identify a broad biological role based on experimental data in fission yeast or any other organism.
-Note that, as all genes in fission yeast have been curated, these genes are documented as "unknown" (they are not "unannotated").
+For these, we have been unable to identify a broad biological role based on experimental data in *S. pombe* or any other organism.
+Note that, as all genes in *S. pombe* have been curated, these genes are documented as "unknown" (they are not "unannotated").

-In fission yeast the "unknown" inventory is
+In *S. pombe* the "unknown" inventory is
 <app-query-link [goToResults]="true" [predefinedQueryId]="'priority-unstudied-genes:unknown_genes'"></app-query-link> entries, many of
 which are apparently found only in the fission yeast clade.
 However, a large number (<app-query-link [goToResults]="true" [predefinedQueryId]="'priority-unstudied-genes:conserved_unknown'"></app-query-link>) are conserved, and a significant